dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

   cases.
 - `inflate`: a "pointer" (reference to a feed index number) to the most recent entry in the feed that has the optional `feeds` and `contentFeed` fields set.
-  Not defined if `feeds` and `contentFeed` are defined.
+  Not defined if `feeds` and `contentFeed` are defined in the same message.
 - `feeds`: reserved for use with `multi-writer`.
 The safe single-writer value is to use the current feed's hypercore public key.
 - `contentFeed`: for applications which require a parallel "content" hypercore feed for larger data, this field can be used to store the 32-byte public key for that feed.
+This field should have a single value for the entire history of the feed (aka, it is not mutable).

 For the case of a single-writer feed, not using multi-writer features, it is sufficient to write a single Entry message as the first entry in the hypercore